qunitjs/qunitjs.com/index.md

   <div>
     <h2>Universal</h2>
-    <p>Tests can be run anywhere; Node, your browser, even inside a Web Worker.
+    <p>QUnit can run anywhere; web browsers, Node, SpiderMonkey, even in a Web Worker!
 Test your code where it runs.</p>
   </div>

   <div>